Street Road

 Listen to our interview about the Seven Million Acres project with the Artifactual Journey Podcast here and on iTunes.

-Common Field convening, with participants Fawn Daphne Plessner, Emelie Chhangur - AGYU (Art Gallery York University), and Matthew Fluharty of Art of the Rural.
-We'll make some trouble for thinking in binary as regards framings like ‘urban’, ‘suburban’, and ‘rural’.
-This will be recorded and re-played at Street Road later this summer, as part of our programming for Seven Million Acres: Pride of Place.
-Date and time of screening TBA.
-General information about Common Field and the Philly convening info here.
+Street Road hosted the 'Reconsidering Place' session at the Common Field Philadelphia convening, with participants Emily Artinian, Fawn Daphne Plessner, Emelie Chhangur - AGYU (Art Gallery York University), and Matthew Fluharty of Art of the Rural.
+We made some trouble for thinking in binary as regards framings like ‘urban’, ‘suburban’, and ‘rural’.

 The field of art is framed by a normative belief that urban spaces constitute a ‘center’ of cultural endeavors and that rural spaces are at the ‘periphery’.
 This imaginary is increasingly challenged by concepts that ambiguate conventional understandings of the ‘urban’ and the ‘rural’, as well as framings such as the 'suburban' or 'exurban'.